shohiebsense/shohiebsense.github.io/_posts/2024-06-30-Adding subdomain 101.md

-2. Add "A" type dns records to your dns provider, for example nginx
+2. Add "A" type dns records to your dns provider, for example cloudflare

 3. link that configuration file if you wanna to be separated